3 Squadron Stories

 Burcher immediately made an accurate depth-charge attack.
 This was followed by another attack from 120/T. Both Liberators then made four machine-gun passes.
 The U-643 crew were observed on the deck with life jackets and dinghies, then a terrific internal explosion finally sank the boat.
 18 survivors were picked up by the Naval escort.

 A portrait of Burcher showing his Distinguished Flying Cross ribbon, awarded for his numerous sorties against U-Boats.

 On another occasion Burcher flashed an emergency signal to the mighty liner Queen Mary in mid-Atlantic, "U-boat on surface, 6 miles dead ahead."

 Burcher recalled: "The Queen Mary immediately did a 90-degree starboard turn at about 36 knots.
 It was a beautiful sight to see."

-Five years later, the Captain of the Queen Mary, Sir James Bisset, met Burcher and personally congratulated him for saving the lives of more than 15,000 troops on that day.
+Five years later, the Captain of the Queen Mary, Sir James Bisset, met Burcher personally and congratulated him for potentially saving the lives of more than 15,000 troops on that day.

 16 October 1943

 U-470 was sunk after a protracted battle with three 'Very Long Range' Liberators protecting convoys ON-206 and ONS-20, transiting south of Iceland.
 RAAF Pilot Officer Wes Loney was flying one of these RAF aircraft, Liberator 59/C.